profOnno/lua-HAProxy/README.md

   using `>` for lua code and `$(var)` for text replace

 I've made my own http lib over socket.unix.
 This is an intermediate step, next step whould be to use the existing http lib over socket.unix

+### there is some garbage checked in
+Kind of the first or second time using Lua as script language.
+So there are some intermediate files, to test some snippet code.